ervysad/Dataico/README.md

 # Engineering Challenge

+## Check Resutls
+  1. To check the problem 1 open the core.clj file.
+You will see tax-filter-19, ret-filter-1 and Sym-diff-tax-ret functions that returns specific items inside the invoice that meet the requirements of the query.
+  2. To check the problem 2 open invoice_spec.clj.
+You will see the function encharged of parse the Json invoice to the new format with accurate dates and structure.
+  3. To check the problem 3 open invoice_item.clj.
+You will see all the edge test that checks the subtotal function of the invoices.
+It makes it using testitems defined during the tests.

 ## Getting started

 This clojure challenge is made up of 3 questions that reflect the learning you accumulated for the past week.
 Complete the following instructions: